 Do cancellation fees apply if i can no longer make it?

 It depends on the experience.
 Some companies may offer a full refund if you cancel more than 14 days before your booking.
-Others are much more strict and will charge as much as 100% of the total cost regardless of when you cancel.
-Please be sure to read the conditions carefully before booking.
+Others are much more strict and will charge as much as 100% of the total cost, regardless of when you cancel.
+Be sure to read the conditions carefully before booking.

 While we do our best to ensure it’s correct, information is subject to change.
 Post first published in March 2018.
-Last updated: July 2024.
+Last updated in April 2026.

 Ask our local experts about Tokyo